 It might sound too obvious to point out a water feature at the beach, but Santa Monica’s public beach house has a free and inviting splash patio.
 Although there’s no shade here, the patio does have several tables and chairs that make it a good spot for a picnic lunch.
-Be warned, though, that there is a pool on the other side of the fence that costs $10 – or a beach, of course, that’s free!
+Be warned, though, that there is a pool on the other side of the fence that costs $10 for adults, $4 for kids – or a beach, of course, that’s free!

 8600 Hazeltine Avenue

-The seasonal splash pad here is full-on, with water spraying in every direction and a floor which is more wading pool than patio.
+The seasonal splash pad here is full-on, with water spraying in every direction and a floor that is more wading pool than patio.
 Bathing suits are required, and diapers are not allowed.
 Shade is pretty limited.
-Free.

 13109 Borden Ave.

-Sylmar’s free splash pad, adjacent to the recreation center and pool (free for kids, $2.50 for adults), lures kids on a hot day with tree-shaped sprinklers, a spraying whale, and a variety of fountains that drench and delight.
-Free.
+Sylmar’s free splash pad, adjacent to the recreation center and pool ($1 for kids or $10 for summer season pass, $3.50 for adults), lures kids on a hot day with tree-shaped sprinklers, a spraying whale, and a variety of fountains that drench and delight.

 5301 Tujunga Ave.

-The splash pad here is adjacent to the swimming pool, which means adults and children alike need to don bathing suits, and adults pay $2.50 to be present as kids dowse themselves.
-On the up side, the plentiful fountains are worth the visit, and kids are always free.
+The splash pad here is adjacent to the swimming pool, which means adults and children alike need to don bathing suits, and adults pay $3.50 to be present as kids dowse themselves.
+Kids are $1, or you can pay a $10 pass that's good for the whole summer season.
+On the up side, the plentiful fountains are worth the visit.

 45 E. Washington Blvd.